Yeni Valide Mosque: Interior

-Inside of the mosque, there is floral patterns and motifs.
-At the front there is a mihrab as well as a minbar for the Imam which is needed in mosques so the Imam can lead and direct the Muslim community during prayer.
-On the interior of the domed ceiling above it is seen that there is different Arabic scriptures written, specially in the calligraphy style of Thuluth.
+Inside of the mosque there are floral patterns and motifs.
+At the front there is a mihrab, as well as a minbar for the Imam which is necessary in mosques so the Imam can lead and direct the congregants during prayer.
+On the interior of the domed ceiling there are different Arabic scriptures written, specifically in the Thuluth calligraphy style.
+The scriptures were produced by Hezarfen Mehmet Efendi.

 The windows of the mosque make use of both pointed and curved arches.
 Those below the domes are pointed, creating the visual effect of pushing the domes upwards.
 The windows in the domes have rounded arches, which creates the visual effect of the dome pushing downwards on the structure beneath.
 Both the entryway and the octagonal fountain (shadirvan) in the courtyard make liberal use of very detailed stone carvings and the tomb of Gülnûş features an open top and intricate metal latticework.
 The primary school is located above the north gate to the mosque complex.